Links

 Type of funding: Core funding

-The Oak Foundation is a Non-governmental organizations committed to social justice.
+The Oak Foundation is a Non-governmental organisations committed to social justice.
 In all its work Oak pursues rights-based approaches, gender equality, and partnership with the organisations they fund.
 The foundation supports civil society as a pillar of democracy & justice and nurtures innovation and visionary leadership within it.

 Through its grant-making, Oak Foundation supports others to make the world a safer, fairer, and more sustainable place to live.
 The Foundation seeks to support innovation, visionary leaders and organisations. committed to social justice.